o3de/o3de.org/content/docs/engine-dev/architecture/prefabs/_index.md

 ![Editor workflow - Duplicate entities and prefabs](images/PrefabDuplicateWorkflow.png)

-> **Note**
+{{< note >}}
-> The second step is surrounded with dot lines.
+The second step is surrounded with dot lines.
 As we mentioned above, for this particular operation, we currently generate patches and apply the patches directly on the template DOM.
 It is a template DOM authoritative approach.
 The prefab instance object will be updated during propagation.
+{{< /note >}}